 - Wait until the urge goes away.

-The goal with re-training your bladder is to increase the time between visits to the toilet.
-For example, if you now can comfortably hold your urine for 1 hour, your goal may be to increase the time to 3 or 4 hours.
-The schedule below is just an example.
-Your nurse can help you plan a schedule that is right for you.
+The goal with re-training your bladder to control frequency is to increase the time between visits to the toilet.
+For example, if you can comfortably hold your pee for 1 hour, your goal may be to increase that time to 3 or 4 hours.
+You can re-train your bladder to do this by following a schedule like the example below.
+Your healthcare provider can help you plan a schedule that is right for you.

-Week 1: Empty your bladder every hour during the day, even if you don’t feel that you need to.
-Try not to go the bathroom through the night.
-Keep track of your times by writing them down.
+- Week 1: Empty your bladder every hour during the day, even if you don’t feel you need to.
+Do not do this at night.
+Keep track of your daytime voiding by writing it down in a diary.

-Week 2: Increase the time between visits to the toilet by 15 minutes (1 hour and 15 minutes).
-Develop good bladder habits, such as drinking less caffeine, and using urge control techniques above.
+- Week 2: Increase the time between visits to the toilet by 15 minutes.
+This means emptying your bladder every 1 hour and 15 minutes.
+Develop good bladder habits, such as drinking less caffeine, and use the urge control techniques above.
 It’s OK if you have to empty your bladder before the set time once in a while.
-Just keep on trying.
+Just keep trying.

-Week 3 and beyond: Increase the time between bathroom visits by 15 minutes each week.
+- Week 3 and beyond: Increase the time between visits to the toilet by 15 minutes each week.
 Do this until you can go 3 to 4 hours without emptying your bladder.
 Congratulate yourself on having re-trained your bladder.
 Keep up the good habits and pattern.